 Motor vehicle accidents are one of the most common causes of traumatic brain injury.
 In a car accident, the brain can suffer injury when the impact of the crash forces the brain to hit the inside layer of the skull.
 In some cases, this type of impact can lead to a severe concussion, but depending upon the severity of the impact, the damage can be significant.
-Construction workers, truck drivers, delivery persons, cleaning services that travel to various sites, and home repair workers such as plumbers, electricians, and remodeling workers can become a victim of TBI while driving to or for their job.
+Construction workers, truck drivers, delivery persons, cleaning services that travel to various sites, and home repair workers such as plumbers, electricians, and remodeling workers can become victims of TBIs while driving to or for their jobs.

-The most common cause of traumatic brain injuries results from slips and falls.
-Uneven floor surfaces or torn carpet in offices, wet floors, poor lighting, potholes or cracked cement in parking lots or on sidewalks, as well as snow or ice covered surfaces, can cause workers to hit their head when they fall.
-Workers’ Compensation benefits can be available to cover medical expenses that result from a brain injury such as a concussion or fractured skull.
+Slip and falls are common causes of traumatic brain injuries.
+Uneven floor surfaces or torn carpets in offices, wet floors, poor lighting, potholes or cracked cement in parking lots or on sidewalks, as well as snow or ice-covered surfaces, can cause workers to hit their heads when they fall.
+Workers’ compensation benefits can be available to cover medical expenses that result from a brain injury such as a concussion or fractured skull.

-Explosions on the job can also cause a traumatic brain injury.
+Explosions on the job are an additional cause of traumatic brain injury.
 Explosive and combustible chemicals used in construction or industrial manufacturing can cause explosions with impacts strong enough to throw a worker against a wall or floor.
 In these cases, the impact of the explosive material combined with the impact of the victim’s head with the ground or other hard surface can cause a severe brain injury as well as burns and amputations.
-Workers’ Compensation benefits can cover the injured worker’s medical bills and provide a portion of their lost wages while they recover.
+Workers’ compensation benefits can cover the injured worker’s medical bills and provide a portion of their lost wages while they recover.

-The experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, are dedicated to pursuing the maximum benefits available to our clients that have suffered a traumatic brain injury.
-Call us at 267-589-0090 or 215-512-1500, or contact us online to schedule a consultation today.
+The experienced Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, are dedicated to pursuing the maximum benefits available to our clients that have suffered a traumatic brain injury, including help with medical benefits, wage loss benefits, and other compensation.
+Call us at 215-512-1500, or contact us online to schedule a consultation with our traumatic brain injury attorney now.
 Our offices are conveniently located in Center City Philadelphia and we serve clients throughout Pennsylvania, and New Jersey.